 Furthermore, if the zombies didn't get hold of glucose (the other necessary chemical) they'd die out in a few weeks anyway.
-So your best bet for surviving the zombie apocalypse really is to bunker down somewhere and wait for the zombies to starve to death.
+So your best bet for surviving the zombie apocalypse really is to bunker down somewhere and wait for the zombies to starve.
 If there's nothing for them to eat, they don't respirate, no movement, no walking corpses.
 Done.

-I know you hear urban legends and stories about people medically dieing and coming back, but they are just that - stories.
-They're not true.
-There are no recorded instances in medical history of a person actually medically dieing (as in, the cells in their spinal column cease respiration) and then reanimating.
+I know you hear urban legends and stories about people medically dying and coming back, but they are just that - stories.
+There are no recorded instances in medical history of a person actually medically dying (as in, the cells in their spinal column cease respiration) and then reanimating.
 Sometimes doctors can make mistakes and comatose patients are declared dead, but this was the doctor making a mistake.
 Once you're braindead, that's it.
 You don't come back from it.
-You start decaying immediately and there is no known way of reanimating the dead brain, heart and lungs in order to generate a walking-dead thing.
+You start decaying immediately and there is no known way of reanimating the brain, heart and lungs in order to generate a walking-dead thing.
 It just doesn't happen.
 People don't come back from the dead.

 Rick Grimes with gun: hiddenremote